All Products

 • Policy Action: Select Allow.

-• Routing Policy Priority: 20.
+• Policy Priority: 20.

 • Policy Action: Select Allow.

-2. Configure health checks for VBR instances.
+2. Configure a health check for the VBR instances.

 1. In the left-side navigation pane, click VBR Health Check.

-Health Check 1
+Health check 1

-Health Check 2
+Health check 2

 • Virtual Border Router (VBR): Select VBR1.